 The Telephone Interview

-The chances are pretty good that, at some point in your job hunt, you'll be asked to participate in a 20 to 30 minute phone interview with either one person or several people on the other end of the line.
-In many ways, the way you prepare for a phone interview isn't all that different from the way you'd get ready for a Skype or face-to-face interview.
+The chances are pretty good that, at some point in your job hunt, you'll be asked to participate in a 20 to 30-minute phone interview with either one person or several people on the other end of the line.
+In many ways, the way you prepare for a phone interview isn't all that different from the way you'd get ready for a video or face-to-face interview.
 Importantly, there are a few slight additions to and modifications of your list of preparation tasks.

 Here's what to do: